Is our school system in Australia killing off resilience?

 Small Acts of Generosity

-Speaking in my presentation about the power of small deeds every day in our lives, I heard this powerful story from an audience member on a quiet afternoon.
+Speaking in my presentation about the power of small deeds daily in our lives, I heard this powerful story from an audience member on a quiet afternoon.
+It is an example of how a small, courageous deed from a suffering person can immensely affect the lives of people they will probably never meet.

-At a date long ago in 1943, the air war over Europe was being fought in which a quarter of a million young people would die.
-Allied bombers were strategically hitting German targets to weaken their industries, before the coming invasion the following year.
+A date long ago, in 1943, the air war over Europe was being fought in which a quarter of a million young people would die.
+Allied bombers were strategically hitting German targets to weaken their industries before the coming invasion the following year.
 Continue reading “Small Acts of Generosity”

 Collaborating for Success